U-DREAM: Unsupervised Dereverberation guided by a Reverberation Model

 \subsubsection{EARS-Reverb}

 The EARS (Expressive Anechoic Recordings of Speech)~\cite{richterEARSAnechoicFullband2024} dataset is composed of high-quality dry speech signals recorded from various speakers and diverse content.
-We use its dereverberation benchmark, EARS-Reverb, generated by convolving anechoïc speech from EARS with RIRs sampled from publicly-available datasets.
-This dataset is provided at a samplig rate of \qty{48}{\kHz}.
-Our task being dereverberation at \qty{16}{\kHz}, we resample both clean and reverberant signals to this sampling rate.
-However, because the reverberant signals have been originally computed using RIRs at $\qty{48}{\kHz}$, their corrsponding acoustic parameters should match those we obtain by nonblind analysis of the RIRs at their original sampling rate.
-Hence, we use the original RIRs for nonblind analysis.
+We use its dereverberation benchmark, EARS-Reverb, generated by convolving anechoic speech from EARS with RIRs sampled from publicly-available datasets.
+In this dataset, the beginning of each RIR is cut off up to the index with the highest amplitude, to avoid a time delay between the reverberant and clean speech signal.
+This dataset is provided at a sampling rate of \qty{48}{\kHz}.
+Our task being dereverberation at \qty{16}{\kHz}, we resample clean, reverberant signals, and RIRs to this sampling rate.